ESH-011/self-food-project/README.md

 In Admin Menu, Administrator can:
 1. Add/delete/edit info students + list of students
-2. Add/delete/edit info food  + list of available food + reservations of the day
+2. Add/delete/edit info food  + list of added food + reservations of the day
 3. See reports of total income and refunds + most reserved food + students with most reserved
 4. change their own username and password